Boreas618/Notes/computer-networking/transportation-layer.md

 If there's no loss events, TCP will increse its congestion window size.
 Because TCP uses acknowledgments to trigger (or clock) its increase in congestion window size, TCP is said to be **self-clocking**.
 The faster the ACKs arrive, the faster the window size grows.

-**A lost segment implies congestion, and hence, the TCP sender’s rate should be decreased when a segment is lost.**
+A lost segment implies congestion, and hence, the TCP sender’s rate should be decreased when a segment is lost.

-**An acknowledged segment indicates that the network is delivering the sender’s segments to the receiver, and hence, the sender’s rate can be increased when an ACK arrives for a previously unacknowledged segment.**
+An acknowledged segment indicates that the network is delivering the sender’s segments to the receiver, and hence, the sender’s rate can be increased when an ACK arrives for a previously unacknowledged segment.

 ### Slow Start

 When a TCP connection begins, the value of *cwnd* is typically initialized to a small value of 1 MSS.
-Thus, in the **slow-start** state, the value of *cwnd* begins at 1 MSS and increases by 1 MSS every time a transmitted segment is first acknowledged.
+Thus, in the **slow-start** state, the value of *cwnd* begins at 1 MSS (i.e. one segment) and increases by 1 MSS every time **a transmitted segment** is first acknowledged.

+**This means the cwnd doubles per RTT.**

 <img src="https://p.ipic.vip/enebed.png" alt="Screenshot 2023-05-31 at 8.51.34 PM" style="zoom: 25%;" />